 With all the preliminary work completed, plan for the installation of your board and batten siding.
 The general order of my board and batten project was as follows:

-1. Install 10″ x 1″ water table (skirt board) and metal flashing at base of wall.
+1. Install 10″ x 1″ water table (skirt board) at base of wall.

 3. Install 3″ x 1″ border trim at top of siding.
 This covers the top gap for rainscreen ventilation (optional).

 4. Install 4″ x 1″ window and door trim (casing).